Rat Control

 Rats in Your Home or Business?
 We Can Help

 A rat problem is not something to ignore.
-Rats can damage insulation, chew wiring, contaminate food, and quickly turn a small issue into a major infestation.
+Rats can damage insulation, chew wiring, contaminate food, damage property, spread diseases, and create risks for humans and your family, quickly turning a small issue into a major infestation.
 If you are hearing scratching in the walls, finding droppings, noticing gnaw marks, or seeing rats around your property, it is time to act fast.

-Our rat control service is designed to do more than just reduce activity for a few days.
+Our rat control service is designed to do more than just reduce activity for a few days, using rodent control strategies built around long term solutions.
 We focus on locating problem areas, identifying how rats are getting in, and building a treatment plan that helps protect your property long term.
+That approach is meant to provide long lasting protection and help prevent future infestations.

 Why Rats Are a Serious Problem

-Rats are destructive, adaptable, and extremely good at staying hidden.
+Rats are destructive, adaptable, and prolific breeders that are extremely good at staying hidden.
 Many infestations begin quietly in attics, crawl spaces, garages, sheds, basements, or behind walls.
 By the time they are seen during the day, the problem often has already grown.

 Rats can cause problems such as:

-- Chewing electrical wiring and increasing fire risk
+• Chewing electrical wiring and increasing the risk of electrical fires

-Because they are cautious and tend to avoid new objects, rats are not always easy to eliminate without a proper strategy.
-That is why professional placement, inspection, and follow-up matter.
+Because they are cautious and tend to avoid new objects, traps alone are not a perfect solution, and integrated pest management is often needed to control rats.
+That is why professional placement, inspection, and follow-up matter, especially when trying to reduce rodent populations with professional help.

 Common Signs of a Rat Infestation

 Many homeowners do not see the rats themselves at first.
-Instead, they notice the signs they leave behind.
+Instead, they notice the signs they leave behind and other evidence of rat activity.

 You may have rats if you are seeing:

-- Scratching or movement in the attic, ceiling, or walls
+• Scratching sounds or movement in the attic, ceiling, or walls that suggest rat activity

-If you notice even one or two of these signs, it is worth having the property inspected before the issue becomes worse.
+If you notice even one or two of these signs, or a dead rodent odor in enclosed areas, it is worth having the property inspected before the issue becomes worse.

 Types of Rats Commonly Found Around Homes